Data Reform Bill – more data changes are on the way

 Analysis by the Department for Digital, Culture, Media and Sport claims the Government’s reforms will create over £1 billion in business savings over ten years by reducing burdens on businesses of all sizes.

-The bill has not be published yet, but is likely to reflect the issues outlined in the Government’s consultation paper published last year, ‘Data: A New Direction’.
+The bill has not been published yet, but is likely to reflect the issues outlined in the Government’s consultation paper published last year, ‘Data: A New Direction’.
 If that is the case then the changes introduced by the bill are likely to be significant whilst preserving the overall structure of data protection regulation in the UK.

 This is also likely to be the first substantial divergence between the UK data protection regime and the regime in the EU.
 It will be interesting to see how the Government strikes the balance between updating the law in the UK whilst keeping the two regimes closely aligned enough to avoid barriers to data transfers between the UK and EU.